 Part One: River As Spirit

-This is the story of the rebirth of the mighty Elwha River and of the spiritual renewal of the Lower Elwha Klallam People whose history has been so intimately tied to that of the river for thousands.
+This is the story of the rebirth of the mighty Elwha River and of the spiritual renewal of the Lower Elwha Klallam People whose history has been so intimately tied to the river for thousands of years.

 Please contact Elizabeth Langford at 253-858-6722 x6 or firstname.lastname@example.org to reserve your seat.
 Tickets can also be purchased at the front desk of the Harbor History Museum.

 All proceeds will benefit future projects by Leaping Frog Films